rhysfaultless-cpr/documentation-markdown/docs/main.md

 ## Turning on the GEM

-1. Make sure the hidden disable switch is in the RUN position
+1. Make sure the hidden disable switch is in the RUN position.
+    This switch is located beside the charge port, on the hood of the vehicle.
-2. Turn the ignition key to the RUN position, similar to a car
+2. Turn the ignition key to the RUN position, similar to a car.
 3. Wait up to 1 minute for devices to turn on.
     You will hear relays clicking, and the 2 dashpard monitors starting to boot.
-    Notice that the speedometer has a orange triagle ilu
+    Notice that the speedometer has a orange triagle iluminated.
+    This triange indicates that there is a fault with the vehicle's CANbus.
+    This is typical behaviour, since the vehicle is in a motion-stop state.
 4. Once the GEM is on, check that the 5 motion-stop buttons have been released.
     You can check by twisting each of the 5 buttons clockwise.
 5. Turn on the FORT wireless controller